Air2air/northworks/public/content/w-publications.md

 #### Energy Security for the Baltic Region
 Chapter 12 of **Global Risk Governance: Concept and Practice Using the IRGC Framework**, Dordrecht, The Netherlands: Springer, 2008.

-Technical Input on Any Additional Studies to Assess Risk Associated with Operation of the National Emerging Infectious Diseases Laboratory, Boston University: A [**Letter Report**](http://www.nap.edu/catalog.php?record_id=12208) from the National Research Council (with committee), April 29, 2008.
+Technical Input on Any Additional Studies to Assess Risk Associated with Operation of the National Emerging Infectious Diseases Laboratory, Boston University: A [Letter Report](http://www.nap.edu/catalog.php?record_id=12208) from the National Research Council (with committee), April 29, 2008.

-[**Public Participation in Environmental Assessment and Decision Making**](http://www.nap.edu/catalog.php?record_id=12434), (with committee), Washington, D.C.: National Academy Press, 2008.
+[Public Participation in Environmental Assessment and Decision Making](http://www.nap.edu/catalog.php?record_id=12434), (with committee), Washington, D.C.: National Academy Press, 2008.